brimdata/zed/k8s/README.md

 ```
 docker build --pull --rm -t zqd:latest .
 ```
-The "killer feature" of Kind is that is makes it vary easy to copy container images into the local cluster without needing an image repo.
-To load the image into you Kind cluster:
+The "killer feature" of Kind is that it makes it very easy to copy container images into the local cluster without needing an image repo.
+To load the image into your Kind cluster:
 ```
 kind load docker-image --name zq-local zqd:latest
 ```
-This copies the image into the VM that is running your single-node Kubernetes cluster for Kind.
+This copies the image into the container that is running your single-node Kubernetes cluster for Kind.
 Once it is there, use an image PullPolicy:Never to insure that the local copy of the image is used in our Kind cluster.
 Later, for remote deployments, we use image pullPolicy:IfNotPresent.

 ### Deploy zqd into the local cluster with helm
 The K8s deployment and and service yaml for zqd is pretty simple.
 We use Helm 3 to parameterize the differences between local and remote deploys.
 (Note that there are good alternatives to Helm for this.)
 Helm can conveniently uninstall or upgrade zqd.